He built bombs and published racist, far-right views online. Why wasn’t Matthew Glynn charged with terrorism offences?

 Matthew Glynn, 37, the Horfield man who built an arsenal of deadly bombs in his Bristol house pled guilty last week to five charges of making explosives in his home.

 A search of his social media reveals a radicalised man, posting white supremacist, far-right, Islamophobic, and racist politics online.
-Now that reporting restrictions have been lifted, we can ask why terrorism was dismissed as a motive in this case, at the very least, so early on.
+Now that reporting restrictions have been lifted, we can ask why terrorism was dismissed as a motive, at the very least, so early on.

 The tip off and the bomb squad

 23 July 2018: It was a hot summer’s evening in Horfield, Bristol.
 Following a tip off, police raid the house of Matthew Glynn on Filton Avenue.
 The army’s bomb squad soon arrive and local residents are evacuated from the typically quiet Bristol suburb.
-Over the next few days, controlled explosions are carried out, further ‘suspicious items’ are found in the attic of the carpenter’s house, and local residents are kept at bay.
+Over the next few days controlled explosions are carried out and further ‘suspicious items’ are found in the attic of the carpenter’s house, and local residents are kept at bay.

 A shocking array of homemade explosives are discovered at Glynn’s property: a tennis ball filled with explosives, a hand-held device covered in ball bearings and a cylindrical bomb.
 The tennis ball device was reportedly designed to act like a hand grenade.

 Early on in the investigation, Glynn was arrested on suspicion of the possession of an explosive article with intent to endanger life and injure property.
 Yet on 25 July, only two days after the police raid, Avon and Somerset police announce that the force was not treating the case as terrorism related, stating that it had “discounted any kind of individual or organisational terrorist motive”.